postsharp/Metalama.Documentation/content/conceptual/aspects/testing/testing.md

 uid: testing
 ---

-# Testing Aspects
+# Testing aspects

-There are two complementary ways to test your aspects:
+There are two complementary ways to test your aspects.

 <table>
     <tr>